pip-services/pip-services-docs/content/en/net/sqlserver/persistence/identifiable_sqlserver_persistence.md

 ### Description

-The IdentifiableSqlServerPersistence class allows you to create persistence components that store data in SQLServer databases and implement a number of CRUD operations over data items with unique ids.
+The IdentifiableSqlServerPersistence class allows you to create persistence components that store data in SQL Server databases and implement a number of CRUD operations over data items with unique ids.

 Important points

 - The data items must implement the [IIdentifiable](../../../commons/data/iidentifiable) interface.
-- In basic scenarios child classes shall only override [GetPageByFilterAsync](../sqlserver_persistence/#getpagebyfilter), [GetListByFilterAsync](../sqlserver_persistence/#getlistbyfilterasync) or [DeleteByFilterAsync](../sqlserver_persistence/#deletebyfilterasync)   operations with a specific filter function.
+- In basic scenarios, child classes shall only override [GetPageByFilterAsync](../sqlserver_persistence/#getpagebyfilter), [GetListByFilterAsync](../sqlserver_persistence/#getlistbyfilterasync) or [DeleteByFilterAsync](../sqlserver_persistence/#deletebyfilterasync)   operations with a specific filter function.
 - All other operations can be used out of the box.
-- In complex scenarios child classes can implement additional operations by accessing **this._collection** and **this._model** properties.
+- In complex scenarios, child classes can implement additional operations by accessing **this._collection** and **this._model** properties.

 #### Configuration parameters